raylene/documentation/data-and-software-guidelines.md

 USDR will take reasonable steps to protect this data from unauthorized modification, disclosure, and destruction.
 USDR will not share volunteer or partner data (or any data about volunteers or partners) for any other purposes without permission.

+Additional information can be found via privacy policy notes shared on http://www.usdigitalresponse.org/.

 ## Software Guidelines

 ### Source Control

 [The U.S. Digital Response GitHub organization](https://github.com/usdigitalresponse) houses any USDR repositories, and — as needed — forks of software developed elsewhere.
+If you have already started a project in another repository, please fork it into this organization and resume work here.
 For questions or access to our repository, email [tools-team@usdigitalresponse.org](mailto:tools-team@usdigitalresponse.org).

 When assisting government partners through staff augmentation to perform software development, we recognize that source control is rare, and that we are unlikely to be in a position to influence licensing decisions.
 Whenever possible, we should encourage partners to develop in accessible GitHub accounts or make documentation publicly available.